Overview

 What Challenger does well

-• Strong research base.
-Original CEB study covered thousands of reps across hundreds of companies, with ongoing buyer research published.
+- Strong research base.
+Original CEB study covered thousands of sellers across hundreds of companies, with ongoing buyer research published.

 Where Challenger is weaker

-• Hard to scale beyond top performers.
-Average reps adopting the Challenger style without sufficient business acumen often produce awkward confrontation rather than genuine insight.
+- Hard to scale beyond top performers.
+Average sellers adopting the Challenger style without sufficient business acumen often produce awkward confrontation rather than genuine insight.

 Reviews